 \section{Introduction}

-The interplay between flexibility and rigidity is a central theme across multiple disciplines in modern mathematics.
+The interplay between flexibility and rigidity is a theme across multiple disciplines in modern mathematics.
 The phenomenon of flexibility in analytic problems was first discovered by Nash in his celebrated work \cite{Nash_C1} on $C^1$ isometric embeddings.
-To provide a better understand of such phenomena and establish a general framework for solving flexible analytic problems, Gromov introduced \textit{h-principle} (see \cite{gromov1986partial,Cieliebak_Eliashberg_Mishachev2024introduction}), and reformulated Nash's idea into the method of \textit{convex integration}, which is applicable to a broader class of problems.
-Given that the problem exhibits significant flexibility and falls within the scope of convex integration, this paper focuses on the following nonlinear equation on a bounded domain $\Omega\subset\mathbb{R}^n$ with $C^2$ boundary:
+To provide a better understanding of such phenomena and establish a general framework for solving flexible analytic problems, Gromov introduced the \textit{h-principle} (see \cite{gromov1986partial,Cieliebak_Eliashberg_Mishachev2024introduction}), and reformulated Nash's idea into the method of \textit{convex integration}, which is applicable to a broader class of problems.

+Motivated by this flexible behavior and the convex integration framework, this paper focuses on the following nonlinear equations on a bounded domain $\Omega\subset\mathbb{R}^n$ with smooth boundary: